 However, CMS had not conducted a fraud risk assessment for Medicaid, and had not designed and implemented a risk-based antifraud strategy.
-51 A fraud risk assessment allows managers to fully consider fraud risks to their programs, analyze their likelihood and impact, and prioritize risks.
+A fraud risk assessment allows managers to fully consider fraud risks to their programs, analyze their likelihood and impact, and prioritize risks.
 Managers can then design and implement a strategy with specific control activities to mitigate these fraud risks, as well as design and implement an appropriate evaluation.
 We concluded that through these actions, CMS could better ensure that it is addressing the full portfolio of risks and strategically targeting the most-significant fraud risks facing Medicaid.
 As a result, in December 2017 we made three recommendations to CMS, two of which were to conduct fraud risk assessments, and create an antifraud strategy for Medicaid, including an approach for evaluation.
-52 HHS concurred with our recommendations, but has not yet implemented them.

-Greater Federal-State Collaboration to Strengthen Program Oversight

-The federal government and the states play important roles in reducing improper payments and overseeing the Medicaid program, including overseeing spending on Medicaid supplemental payments and demonstrations.
+HHS concurred with our recommendations, but has not yet implemented them.
+Greater Federal-State Collaboration to Strengthen Program Oversight The federal government and the states play important roles in reducing improper payments and overseeing the Medicaid program, including overseeing spending on Medicaid supplemental payments and demonstrations.
 Our prior work shows that oversight of the Medicaid program could be further improved through leveraging and coordinating program integrity efforts with state agencies, state auditors, and other partners.
 Collaborative audits with state agencies.
 As we have previously reported, CMS has made changes to its Medicaid program integrity efforts, including a shift to collaborative audits-in which CMS's contractors and states work in partnership to audit Medicaid providers.
 In March 2017, we reported that collaborative audits had identified substantial potential overpayments to providers, but barriers-such as staff burden or problems communicating with contractors-had limited their use and prevented states from seeking audits or hindered the success of audits.
-53 We recommended that CMS address the barriers that limit state participation in collaborative audits, including their use in managed care delivery systems.
-CMS concurred with this recommendation and has taken steps to address them for a number of states, but has not yet made such changes accessible to a majority of states.

-51See GAO, Medicare and Medicaid: CMS Needs to Fully Align Its Antifraud Efforts with the Fraud Risk Framework, GAO-18-88 (Washington, D.C.: Dec.
+We recommended that CMS address the barriers that limit state participation in collaborative audits, including their use in managed care delivery systems.
+CMS concurred with this See GAO, Medicare and Medicaid: CMS Needs to Fully Align Its Antifraud Efforts with the Fraud Risk Framework , GAO-18-88 (Washington, D.C.: Dec.
 5, 2017).

-53See GAO, Medicaid Program Integrity: CMS Should Build on Current Oversight Efforts by Further Enhancing Collaboration with States, GAO-17-277 (Washington, D.C.: March 15, 2017).
+See GAO-18-88.
+See GAO, Medicaid Program Integrity: CMS Should Build on Current Oversight Efforts by Further Enhancing Collaboration with States , GAO-17-277 (Washington, D.C.: March 15, 2017).